stefanzweifel/laravel-sends/README.md

 }
 ```

-You can now call the `associateWith()`-method within the `build()`-method and pass it an array of Models you want to associate with the Mailable class.
+You can now call the `associateWith()`-method within the `build()`-method.
+Pass the Models you want to associate with the Mailable class to the method as arguments.
+Instead of passing the Models as arguments, you can also pass them as an array.

 ```php
 class ProductReviewMail extends Mailable